kubernetes-sigs/gateway-api/geps/gep-2643/index.md

       type: Accepted
 ```

+On a terminated `TLSRoute`, a `BackendTLSPolicy` can be used to re-encrypt the traffic to backends,
+in case the implementation claims to support it.

 ### TLSRoute + Mixed Termination
 In this workflow, the TLS traffic will be matched against the `SNI attribute` of
 the request, and based on the SNI attribute be directed to the backends on Passthrough